-Ponesimod is another selective S1P receptor modulator that completed a Phase II trial, with results reported in 2012.
-In this study, 462 patients with RRMS were randomized to placebo or 10 mg, 20 mg, or 40 mg of ponesimod.
-Reductions in annualized relapse rate and new lesions were seen for all groups as compared with placebo, though the 40-mg dose generated an increase in adverse events including swelling of the extremities and difficulty breathing.
-With an 83percent decrease in gadolinium enhancing lesions and a favorable adverse event profile, the 20-mg dose of ponesimod may have the best benefit to risk profile in this trial.
+Ponesimod is another selective S1P receptor modulator that completed a Phase II trial, with results reported in 2012.47 In this study, 462 people with RRMS were randomized to placebo or 10 mg, 20 mg, or 40 mg of ponesimod.
+Reductions in annualized relapse rate and new lesions were seen for all groups as compared with placebo, though the 40-mg dose generated an increase in adverse events that included swelling of the extremities and difficulty breathing.
+With an 83-percent decrease in gadolinium enhancing lesions and a favorable adverse event profile, the 20-mg dose of ponesimod may have the best benefit-to-risk profile in this trial.
+An extension trial48 over two years presented in 2013 demonstrated continued efficacy and no new safety issues emerged.
+A decision has not been made as to whether this agent will advance to further trials.

+Masitinib

-Masitinib (also known as Kinavet® and Masivet®)
+(also known as Kinavet[®] and Masivet[®])